italia/spid-cie-oidc-docs/docs/en/trust_marks_cie.rst

  }

-Dove il payload $JWT potrebbe essere come nel seguente esempio non normativo:
+Where the payload $JWT could be as in the following non-normative example:

 .. code-block::